PostgREST/postgrest/api.rst

   { "col1": "value1", "col2": "value2" }

-If the table has a primary key, the response will include a :code:`Location` header describing where to find the new object.
-If the table is write-only then constructing the Location header will cause a permissions error.
-To successfully insert an item to a write-only table you will need to suppress the Location response header by including the request header :code:`Prefer: return=minimal`.
+If the table has a primary key, the response can contain a :code:`Location` header describing where to find the new object by including the header :code:`Prefer: return=headers-only` in the request.
+Make sure that the table is not write-only, otherwise constructing the :code:`Location` header will cause a permissions error.

 On the other end of the spectrum you can get the full created object back in the response to your request by including the header :code:`Prefer: return=representation`.
 That way you won't have to make another HTTP call to discover properties that may have been filled in on the server side.
 You can also apply the standard :ref:`v_filter` to these results.